Daniel Adongo: American football

-On 25 July 2013, the NFL's Indianapolis Colts announced that they signed Adongo as an outside linebacker despite the fact that he had no prior American football experience.
-After spending time as a member of the Colts' practice squad, Adongo was added to the Colts' active roster on 3 December 2013.
+On 25 July 2013, the Indianapolis Colts of the National Football League (NFL) announced that they signed Adongo as an outside linebacker despite the fact that he had no prior American football experience.
+After spending time as a member of the Colts' practice squad, Adongo was added to the Colts' active roster on 3 December.
 Adongo appeared in two games for the Colts in 2013, but did not record a tackle.

 On 7 August 2014, Adongo received a bicep injury during a pre-season game, and was waived with the injury designation by the Colts the following day.
 When he cleared waivers, he reverted to the Indianapolis Colts' injured reserve.

 On 5 September 2015, Adongo was waived by the Colts.
 He was signed to the practice squad the following day.
 Adongo was elevated to the active roster on 12 November.
-He was waived again on 17 December 2015 after law enforcement personnel received at least two reports of possible domestic violence between Adongo and an unidentified female.
+He was waived again on 17 December after law enforcement personnel received at least two reports of possible domestic violence between Adongo and an unidentified female.

 Life after sport

 Adongo's father has expressed concern about difficulties his son was experiencing after his sports career ended.
+On June 20, 2026 United States Immigration and Customs Enforcement deported Adongo for overstaying his visa after his NFL career ended in 2015 and being ordered to leave the United States.
+Between leaving the NFL and his deportation, Adongo had been arrested several times in Indiana for crimes such as felony intimidation, battery, and disorderly conduct.
+In 2020, he was sentenced to 364 days in jail for criminal mischief.
+On July 28, 2026, the Instagram account for ICE posted about this incident.